 SQLite is an excellent option as it’s suited for embedded solutions ” like the phones”.
 It also allows you to bypass the implementation of a database management system.
 Which isn’t really gross to make, but would make the process a little bit more complex for a first application.
 You can find some very good courses on SQLite on udemy.com that will cover everything you need to know.

 But again, this is a bonus step that you may or may not take into consideration.

-The final step is testing the application and seeing how it works.
+The final step is to test the application and see how it works.
 This step should be thorough and cover all possible Use Cases.
 It should even cover some abnormal behavior and how things might go wrong.
 Let it take its time and don’t rush it.
 The cool thing about the android studio is that it lets you test your application in actual environments.
 While you can run your code on your phone and test its performance there, physically, the most common practice is to use the emulators that simulate the performance of various phones.
 You’ll find a big set of phones to choose from, as well as a set of android systems for each phone.